cashapp/molecule/README.md

 Extracting the business logic to a presenter-like object fixes these three things.

-In Cash App our presenter objects traditionally expose a single stream of display models through RxJava `Observable` or Kotlin coroutine's `Flow`.
+In Cash App our presenter objects traditionally expose a single stream of display models through Kotlin coroutine's `Flow` or RxJava `Observable`.

 ```kotlin
 sealed interface ProfileModel {